-I am currently conducting a longitudinal study focused on the transition to adoptive parenthood among same-sex couples and heterosexual couples.
+Since 2005, I have been conducting a longitudinal study focused on the transition to adoptive parenthood among same-sex couples and heterosexual couples.
 I am seeking couples who are preparing to become parents for the first time, and who are actively pursuing adoption.
 I am interviewing couples before the adoption (about 1-5 months pre-adoption), soon after the adoption (about 3 months post-adoption), 2 years post-adoption, and then 5 years after the adoption.
+Members of each couple also complete questionnaire packets at each time point; in addition, they complete questionnaire packets 1 year post-adoption and 3 years post-adoption.
 I am interested in the unique challenges and joys that couples face as they prepare to adopt, and then adopt, their first child, as very little is known about couples’ experiences during this important life transition.
-Members of each couple will participate in a telephone interview and complete a packet of questionnaires at the first three time points; at the fourth point, all participants will complete a questionnaire packet, and a subsample of these participants will complete interviews.
 The interviews and questionnaires explore a variety of topics, including: adoption agency experiences; the division of labor; balancing work and family; perceptions of social support from family and friends; intimate relationship quality; ideas and feelings about becoming an adoptive family; and choosing a day care/school.
 If you and your partner are currently in the process of adopting your first child, click here.

 Some of the questions I hope to answer are:

 1. What are couples’ decision-making processes about adoption?
 (E.g., how do they decide to adopt, how do they decide what type of adoption to pursue, etc.)